 Marijuana Stock Investment – The Basics

-- Growers: Those who cultivate the herb indoors, outdoors, or in a greenhouse facility.
+- Growers: Those who cultivate marijuana indoors, outdoors, or in a greenhouse facility.

 - Biotechs with a Marijuana Focus: These organizations develop prescription drugs based on cannabis ingredients.
-Examples of these drugs include Sativex and Epidiolex, which contain synthesized THC and CBD, respectively, as their active ingredient.
+Examples of these drugs include Sativex and Epidiolex.

-- Ancillary Product & Service Providers: These businesses provide crucial products and services to the weed industry, such as lighting and hydroponics systems.
+- Ancillary Product & Service Providers: These businesses provide crucial products and services to the weed industry.
+Examples include lighting and hydroponics systems.